What your tuition fees pay for

 EU students are currently eligible for home fee status and for financial support.
 The fee status of EU and EEA students starting courses at UK universities from 2021–22 has not yet been determined by UK governments, although Brunel will be charging the equivalent of 'Home' fees for the 2021/22 academic year.

 Brunel attracts around 20% to 25% of all its students from countries across the world, so we ensure our fee levels are competitive with other international institutions that offer comparable high quality courses.
-The majority of tuition fees are set in three bands – currently £14,800, £16,200 and £18,000 – fees are reviewed each year and published here.
+The majority of tuition fees are set in three bands – currently £14,800, £16,200 and £18,000 – fees are reviewed each year.
+For a detailed breakdown of fees, discounts, advice and support click here.

 Universities still get some government funding for UK and EU students but not for international students from outside the EU.
 International student fees are therefore higher to reflect the full cost of your education.
 We provide extra regulatory and support services for international students, for example, help with immigration and English language support, and these costs are reflected in the fees we charge.